Serving the Children of Richmond

 Key Club Scholars Honored

 As we recognize these young servant-leaders, we also give a special thanks to the Kiwanians who have supported them: our Key Club Committee Chair Jim Ryan; Kiwanis advisors Chris Beach, Matt Connors, and Barbara Dickinson; and other long-time committee members Jim Irby and John McGinty.
 Service leadership programs like Key Club are a signature feature of any vibrant Kiwanis Club, and keeping ours running strong is a beautiful example of teamwork and long-term dedication.
-If you are a Richmond Kiwanian interested in giving of our time and talent to this service arm of our Club, contact Jim Ryan or Club President Jim Donahue!
+If you are a Richmond Kiwanian interested in giving of our time and talent to this service arm of our Club, contact Jim Ryan or Club President Blake Eudailey!